Esraa-Osultan/enterprise-ai-platform/README.md

 generates executive summaries and pulls out requirements / action items automatically.

-This is not "ChatGPT with a PDF" -- it's an engineered platform: modular code, JWT auth, structured logging, config management, automated tests, Docker, and a documented REST API.
+This is not "ChatGPT with a PDF", it's an engineered platform: modular code, JWT auth, structured logging, config management, automated tests, Docker, and a documented REST API.